onedata/onedata-documentation/doc/provider_overview.md

 In order to function properly, Oneprovider needs to communicate with [onedata.org](www.onedata.org) that requires a public IP address and specific ports opened to the world.

-There are two types of data transfer that **oneprovider** can engage in:
+There are two types of data transfer that Oneprovider can engage in:
 * control data transfer - originating from clients (ex.
 FUSE client)
 * remote data transfer - happens between two providers when data needed by one provider is not available on local storage.
 This also involves oneprovider access to storage.